 Cleaning your wheels is often the worst part of washing your car due to the stubborn dirt.
 From road grime to brake dust, the dirt can be difficult to clean and be very time-consuming for certain alloy wheel designs with multiple spokes.

 If you are new to car detailing or want to find the most efficient way to clean your alloy wheels, the below guide walks you through everything you need to know in great detail.

 Using Dedicated Cleaners

-Your alloy wheels pick up far more dirt than any other part of the car and it’s worthwhile investing into one of the best alloy wheel cleaners to give you a helping hand.
-Most are spray-on formulas that break down the dirt upon the wheels and can then be simply rinsed off with water.
+Your alloy wheels pick up far more dirt than any other part of the car and it’s worthwhile investing in one of the best alloy wheel cleaners to give you a helping hand.
+Most are spray-on formulas that break down the dirt on the wheels and can then be simply rinsed off with water.
 Depending upon the formula you use, some cleaners turn a different colour, which is very satisfying to watch.

 However, it’s worth mentioning that you want to use a dedicated cleaner that’s completely safe.
-For example, some formulas may be too strong for fragile wheels or those with chrome or diamond cut components.
+For example, some formulas may be too strong for fragile wheels or those with chrome or diamond-cut components.
 For testing purposes, we used both of the Autoglym formulas and the only difference is that the “Custom” formula is suitable for all wheel types.

 What You’ll Need

 - Car shampoo